To be an approved foster you must:

 - A 10 day notice is mandatory for fosters who can no longer foster the dog.
 A $50 fine will be issued if that is not followed. ( Some exceptions may apply )

-- Fosters must be able to bring the dog to our vet locations. ( Marietta, Alpharetta, Roswell and Griffin ) —You are welcome to bring your fostered dog to your veterinarian of choice, however we will not be able to reimburse for medical expenses incurred at another vet.
-If the foster coordinator and foster agree on a certain vet then we will pay the difference in the costs.
+- Most our dogs are already vetted before entering a foster home.
+If one isn’t we would need the dog to come to our vet locations. ( Marietta, Alpharetta, Roswell and Griffin ) —You are welcome to bring your fostered dog to your veterinarian of choice if they allow rescue discounts, however we will not be able to reimburse for medical expenses incurred at another vet if its more expensive than the ones we work with.
+If the foster coordinator and foster agree on a certain vet and price then we will pay the difference in the costs.

-- Foster parents must be able to do home checks and meet and greets for the potential adopter. ( Some exceptions may apply )
+- It would be helpful if foster parents could do home checks and meet and greets for the potential adopter but is not required.

 - Foster parent must discuss with the foster coordinator on exactly what is needed before the vet visit so nothing is added.